WinsomeDeer/WinsomeDeer/README.md

-Welcome to my Github page.
+Welcome to my Github page!

 I'm a Mathematics undergraduate & postgraduate from Newcastle University and Durham University.
 I mainly focus on Data analysis, Computational Mathematics and Mathematical Physics.